jkpe/hassio.addons/README.md

 ### [Cloudflare Tunnel](./addon-cloudflare-tunnel)

-Cloudflare Tunnel provides you with a secure way to connect your resources to Cloudflare without a publicly routable IP address.
+_Cloudflare Tunnel provides you with a secure way to connect your resources to Cloudflare without a publicly routable IP address._

-Original work based on: https://github.com/wlatic/hassio.addons

 ![Supports aarch64 Architecture][aarch64-shield]
 ![Supports amd64 Architecture][amd64-shield]